jagged-line-pattern

 abcd at tamarack

-Heather is the Associate Director of Tamarack Institute’s Asset-Based Community Development (ABCD) practice area.
+Heather is the Consulting Director of Tamarack Institute’s Asset-Based Community Development (ABCD) practice area.
 With over 22 years of experience in community development, she uses an ABCD approach to center people and belonging in the development of community plans and strategies through coaching and training staff teams, facilitation, and writing about ABCD and Belonging.

 Get Involved